 TASA membership is tax deductible and GST inclusive

 Membership fees are determined by a graded scale according to income.
 Memberships are for one year from the date of payment.
-Two and three year members are available.
+Two, three, four and five year memberships are available.
 Renewing members are urged to pay their fees by the due date to ensure timely delivery of their journals and to receive the latest sociological news and information from the newsletter.
 Secure Online Membership Application Form

 |Income levels & fees are in Australian Dollars|